czyzby/noise4j/README.md

 ![NoiseGenerator + CellularAutomataGenerator](https://github.com/czyzby/noise4j/blob/master/examples/noise%2Bcellular.png "NoiseGenerator + CellularAutomataGenerator")

-On this scale, this might look like a cavern system, but you don't have to generate maps that big (or with the same parameters, for that matter).
-Note that here each tile is represented by a single pixel - given than the map's size is 512x512 tiles, with a relatively small tile image at 16x16px, this would take 67108864 (8192x8192) pixels to draw.
-With a smaller map and appropriate tiles, such map could be used to represent islands, for example.
+On this scale, this might look somewhat like some cavern system, but you don't have to generate maps that big (or with the same parameters, for that matter).
+Note that here each tile is represented by a single pixel - given than the map's size is 512x512 tiles, with a relatively small tile image size at 16x16px, this map would need 67108864 (8192x8192) pixels to be drawn.
+With a smaller map and appropriate tiles, such map could be just as easily used to represent islands, for example.

 ## What can I do with the Grid...

-By default, noise generator adds [0, `modifier`] to each cell on each generation.
+By default, noise generator adds [0, `modifier`] to each cell on each generation, smoothing values between the regions that you define.

 Cellular generator sees cells as alive (`cell >= marker`) or dead (`cell < marker`); on each iteration, it can kill (`cell -= marker`) a cell with too few living neighbors or bring back to live (`cell += marker`) a dead cell with enough neighbors.